Qualifications: Undergraduate students only

 To be considered for a Pell Grant, as well as other federal financial aid, you must submit the FAFSA.
 Your eligibility is determined by your Expected Family Contribution (EFC).
 Early registration and enrollment will help the Financial Aid Office determine what your expected Pell Grant award will be.
 You will be notified of the amount when you receive your financial aid package, usually in June.

 Federal Pell Grants do not have to be paid back.
 Students with the greatest need receive Pell Grants.
-The maximum amount depends on what the Department of Education authorizes for the year, the cost of tuition and fees and other expenses at Highlands and the number of hours you take (grants are prorated based on enrollment status, i.e. less than full-time enrollment is adjusted downward).
-Recently (2013-14 AY), the annual maximum amount has been increased to $5,645 for full-time students (12 or more hours) enrolled for both semesters.
+The maximum amount depends on what the Department of Education authorizes for the year, the cost of tuition and fees and other expenses at Highlands and the number of hours you take (grants are prorated based on enrollment status, i.e. less than full-time enrollment is adjusted downward; three-quarter time will receive 75%, half-time - 50%, etc.).
+Recently (2014-15 AY), the annual maximum amount has been increased to $5,730 for full-time students (12 or more hours) enrolled for both semesters.
 To continue to receive Pell Grant, recipients must demonstrate satisfactory academic performance (SAP), with a minimum grade point average (GPA) of 1.75 for freshmen and 2.0 for sophomores, juniors, and seniors.
 There is also other criteria that is taken into account and it is best check with your financial aid adviser to see if you meet the remaining eligibilities.